ibm-cloud-docs/codeengine/configmap-secret-referencing.md

 In this scenario, let's create a new `mydatabasesec-writer` secret with the `username` and `password` keys and then override `username` and `password` keys in the previously created `mydatabasesec` secret.
 The `mydatabasesec` secret contains the `username=reader` and `password=abcd` keys.

-1. Set an environment variable on the `writerjob` job definition to reference the full `mydatabasesec` secret which was created previously.
+1. Set an environment variable on the `writerjob` job definition to reference the full `mydatabasesec` secret, which was created previously.
 The `mydatabasesec` secret contains the `username=reader` and `password=abcd` keys.

     ```
     ibmcloud ce jobdef create -n writerjob -i busybox -c env --env-from-secret mydatabasesec